Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Examples

 \subsection{\texorpdfstring{$G_4$}{G4} on 3-D hyper-surfaces --- LRS Bianchi III}

 The Locally Rotationally Symmetric (LRS) Bianchi type III geometry is an example of a geometry that admits four Killing vectors acting on three dimensional spatial hypersurface.
-The Bianchi type I and V are the other two examples that can admit LRS spatially homogeneous geometries: the details are not included here, but the procedure to determine the appropriate frame and spin connection is the same.
+Other examples of LRS spatially homogeneous geometries exist but are not included here, however the procedure to determine the appropriate frame and spin connection is the same.

 With the coordinate choice $x^\mu=[t,x,y,z]$, the Killing vectors are

 The generic line element for LRS Bianchi type III can be written as follows with arbitrary functions $A_1(t)$ and $A_2(t)$

 Choosing again to work in the diagonal orthonormal gauge, we define the following co-frame basis